 //Retrieve the resource object from the SDX appliance ns returned_ns = ns.get(nitroservice); //Extract the properties of the resource from the object Console.WriteLine(returned_ns[i].ip_address); Console.WriteLine(returned_ns[i].netmask);

-The following sample code retrieves statistics of a Citrix NetScaler instance with ID 123456a:
+The following sample code retrieves the statistics of a Citrix ADC instance with ID 123456a:

 ns obj = new ns(); obj.id = "123456a"; ns stats = ns.get(nitroservice, obj); Console.WriteLine("CPU Usage:" + stats.ns_cpu_usage); Console.WriteLine("Memory Usage:" + stats.ns_memory_usage); Console.WriteLine("Request rate/sec:" +stats.http_req);